chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 ### Talks

+- <b>Don’t Go Bankrupt: Managing Technical Costs</b> (All Things Open, October 2019)

+- <b>[Supercharging Ember Octane with TypeScript][ember-ts-workshop-2019]</b> (EmberConf Workshop, March 2019):

+    > <b>Abstract:</b> You’ve heard about the benefits of TypeScript.
+But what is it?
+How hard is it to get started?
+How can you use it with Ember?
+What does it have to do with Ember Octane?
+This training will give you the tools you need to start using TypeScript effectively in your Ember app or addon—and show you how it can supercharge your developer experience with Ember Octane.

+    The workshop was not recorded, but the teaching materials are all available online:

+    - [slides][ember-ts-workshop-slides-2019] for the introduction to TypeScript and overview of using it in Ember
+    - [sample code repository][ember-ts-workshop-repo-2019], where each commit is a discrete step in the process of the conversion

 - <b><abbr>CSS</abbr> Modules lightning talk</b> (Denver Ember.js Meetup, December 2018)

 - <b>Rust and WebAssembly</b> (Denver/Boulder Rust Meetup, May 2018)